awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **AWS managed policy name:** [AdministratorAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AdministratorAccess)

 **Use case:** This user has full access and can delegate permissions to every service and resource in AWS\.

+**Policy updates:** AWS maintains and updates this policy\.
+For a history of changes for this policy, view the policy in the IAM console and then choose the **Policy versions** tab\.
+For more information about job function policy updates, see [Updates to AWS managed policies for job functions](#security-iam-awsmanpol-jobfunction-updates)\.

 **Policy description:** This policy grants all actions for all AWS services and for all resources in the account\.